matargasthi/Matargasthi-react-native-app/README.md

 # Matargasthi-react-native-app
 This the code of Matargasthi app .

-App is published in Google Playestore.
+App is published in Google Playstore.

 https://play.google.com/store/apps/details?id=com.panthotech.matargasthi